Politics of Apulia

-The Politics of Apulia, (Apulia, Italy), takes place in a framework of a presidential representative democracy, whereby the President of Regional Government is the head of government, and of a pluriform multi-party system.
-Executive power is exercised by the Regional Government.
-Legislative power is vested in both the government and the Regional Council.
+The politics of Apulia, Italy take place in the framework of a semi-presidential representative democracy, whereby the President of the Region is the head of government, and of a pluriform multi-party system.
+Legislative power is vested in the Regional Council of Apulia, while executive power is exercised by the Regional Government led by the President, who is directly elected by the people.
+The current Statute, which regulates the functioning of the regional institutions, has been in force since 2004.